PRCS DEPARTMENT CANCELLATIONS AND CLOSURES

 The Center first opened its doors in 1972 as an opportunity to provide valuable support services for seniors and disabled residents in order to improve their quality of life and assist them in remaining independent for as long as possible.
 The Center was first located at the Old Library, and after some time, the demand for more capacity became so great that Culver City and its citizens elected to construct a new building.
 Construction of the New Center began on August 2001 and the state-of-the-art facility was completed in January 2003.
 Today, the Center is a nationally recognized Senior Center with over 5,000 diverse members, who take part in over 100 activities and services, throughout the year.
 The American Association of Architects for Design Excellence Award winning Senior Center is equipped with a number of multipurpose and conference spaces used for a variety of activities including a patio, computer lab, fitness center, game and crafts rooms.
 In cases of emergencies, including disaster related situations, the site falls under the Culver City Emergency Services and Disaster Preparedness Plan as a shelter and cooling or heating station.
 The Culver City Senior Center is also a designated Focal Point by Los Angeles County, Area Agency On Aging.

-All divisions of the Culver City Senior Center partner with the Culver City Senior Citizens Association Board, Inc. (CCSCA), a Non-Profit Organization formed on March 22, 1972.
+All divisions of the Culver City Senior Center partner with the Culver City Senior Center Association, Inc. (CCSCA), a Non-Profit Organization formed on March 22, 1972.
 Membership to the CCSCA, a non-profit organization,

 is open to individuals 50 years of age and over and is free for those 90 years or older.